 We have selected a few practical tips to aid students seeking a healthy lifestyle.

 In certain situations, a snack that is not time-consuming is justified.
 However, can you remember the last time you were eating without browsing your smartphone?
-Careful choice of food, ability to taste it without rushing and gradual saturation not only increase the chances of choosing healthier options but also allow you to distract from the problems and get a bit of rest.
+Careful choice of food, the ability to taste it without rushing, and gradual saturation not only increase the chances of choosing healthier options but also allow you to distract from the problems and get a bit of rest.
 This is very important when you are overloaded with studying and balancing your life.

 What is less healthy for our body: fats or carbohydrates?
 The truth is that there is no right or wrong here.
 It is all about the number of nutrients you get.

-For example, carbohydrates are an important source of energy, and insufficiency of such microelements can lead to heavy stress on the kidneys and liver, as well as increased risk of cardiovascular disease.
+For example, carbohydrates are an important source of energy, and insufficiency of such microelements can lead to heavy stress on the kidneys and liver, as well as an increased risk of cardiovascular disease.

 There is no need to be afraid of fats either: in moderate amounts, it is an integral part of a balanced diet.
 Being an essential source of energy, they are necessary for the absorption of specific vitamins and minerals.
-The key is in a balanced diet, and not in fear of specific microelements.
+The key is to have a balanced diet, and not in fear of specific microelements.
 To stay healthy as a student, you can prepare meals beforehand.
 Also, think about healthy snacks ahead to avoid impulsive eating.
 You can look up some ideas on Pinterest.

 Everybody has different ideas about the perfect weekend.
 Someone dreams of spending the whole Saturday and Sunday on the sofa watching Netflix.
 Someone has a busy schedule with several tasks or meetings for one day.
 However, no matter what choice you make, it is essential to avoid extremes.

 An attitude like "a change of work is the best rest" could be dangerous.
-All of us need to relax from time to time, ignoring the ways of rest imposed by our surrounding or society.
+All of us need to relax from time to time, ignoring the ways of rest imposed by our surroundings or society.

 Our nervous system needs proper rest, and any activity requires resources.
 That is why it is so important to give yourself time to restore your strengths by resting passively.